Tutorial — Separate stems and lay them into the timeline

 - On

-READY, all stems are downloaded. onConfirmStemMixruns with a default selection (typically all speakers at full volume, background muted) — the result is materialized as aSeparationDirectiveon the project.- The directive appears on the timeline as a warm-amber band over the separated range.
+READY, all stem URLs are persisted on a newSeparationDirectivewith a default selection (typically all speakers at full volume, background muted). - The directive appears on the timeline as a warm-amber band over the separated range.

 Multiple separations in the same project produce multiple directives.
 The mixer keeps them all prepared in parallel — moving the playhead from one to the next is instant (no re-download).